From the editors of Khodorkovsky.com:

 In February 2012, an official report whitewashed the election irregularities.
 The protests carried on up to and beyond the March presidential election.
 During the presidential election campaign, all candidates except for Putin declared that they would release Khodorkovsky if elected.
 One candidate, Mikhail Prokhorov, went as far as stating he would consider appointing Khodorkovsky as his prime minister.

 By bringing Khodorkovsky into their election platforms, those candidates permitted by the Kremlin to compete with Putin sought to demonstrate their independence.
-Even if pure rhetoric, the prospect of Khodorkovsky’s release became synonymous with a promise for real change; an acknowledgment that his incarceration is unjust and politicised; and proof of the role he plays in society, inevitably connected with civic activism and opposition, even from jail.
+Even if pure rhetoric, the prospect of Khodorkovsky’s release became synonymous with a promise for real change; an acknowledgment that his incarceration was unjust and politicised; and proof of the role he plays in society, inevitably connected with civic activism and opposition, even when he was in jail.

 In the end, according to official figures, Putin won a needed majority to return to the Kremlin across all regions of Russia except Moscow.
 The election processes were criticised by the OSCE’s election monitors, undermining the legitimacy of the results.